rafaeldepontes/go-chat/README.md

 ## Environment variables

-Copy `.env.example` to `.env` and update values as needed.
+Copy `.env.example` to `.env` from both folders, `chat-room-api` and `message-api` and update values as needed.
 The project expects at least the following variables:

+## Chat-Room-API:
 ```bash
 # Change this as needed, keep in mind that every request without
 # the certificate and with this variable changed can crash the